vishalraj247/Flight_Fare_Prediction/README.md

 - Vishal Raj: For deep learning model preprocessing and training the Wide and Deep Neural Network.
 - Shivatmak: For training the LSTM model.
 - Ronik: For preprocessing data and training the XGBRegressor model.
+- Aibarna: For training the Random Forest Regressor model.

-We also acknowledge that our successful collaboration overcame the challenge of an incomplete team due to the fourth member not contributing.
+We also acknowledge that our successful collaboration overcame the challenges faced while the course of the project.

 ## Contact

-For any queries or further discussion regarding the project, feel free to contact us through the project's issue tracker or directly to the contributors' emails provided in their respective notebooks.
+For any queries or further discussion regarding the project, feel free to contact us through the project's issue tracker or directly to the contributors' GitHub Id.